windmill-labs/windmilldocs/src/pages/hiring.md

 # Hiring - Join us!

+Windmill is part of the YC S22 batch.

 ## Open positions

 windmill.dev is looking for its first key people.
 In particular, we are looking for the following kind of profiles:

 - [Head of BD & Sales](#head-of-bd--sales) - (Remote)
-- Founding Engineer: You fit one or ideally a mix of those 3 profiles:
+- Founding Engineer: If that is of interest, you might grow as Head of Engineering/CTO as the engineering team scale, but you can also chose to stay as an IC with significant impact if you prefer.
+You fit one or ideally a mix of those 3 profiles:
   - [Founding Solutions Engineer](#founding-solutions-engineer) - Head of
     Solutions (Remote)
   - [Founding Software Engineer](#founding-software-engineer) (Remote)
   - [Founding DevOps Engineer](#founding-devops-engineer) (Remote)
+- Graduate program/Internship: You just graduated and are looking to learn how to grow BD, build a startup or write quality software for OSS in a remote environment for a period of 3 to 6 months.
+You will have the opportunity join the team at the end.

 If you are interested to join the adventure.
 Apply by sending an email at hiring@windmill.dev.
 Be sure to mention which role you are interested in if any